masneyb/nexus-5-upstream/README.md

 - serial port: /dev/ttyMSM0.

 # Patches

+Note that the ones with a short git SHA at the beginning are in the mainline kernel, the ones marked *Queued* are in linux-next, and the others are labeled either *Pending* or *Needs Work*.

 - <a id="interconnect"></a>Qualcomm MSM8974 interconnect driver that allows setting system bandwidth requirements between various network-on-chip fabrics.
 This is required in order to support the